We are first time parents, I’m a first-time mama, and we are far from perfect.

 So, we got this rocking bassinet that also has legs that rotate to become stable when you’ve gotten past the rocking stage and you can just set the baby down and they sleep fine.
 Win-win in our parenting book.

 #5 K’tan or babywearing carrier for peaceful outings

-I don’t know if there are other babies out there like ours, but our little girl loves to fight sleep while in her car seat or stroller.
+I don’t know if there are other babies out there like ours, but our little girl loves to fight sleep while in her car seat.
+Even though we love our Chico car seat!
 She just can’t miss a thing that might be going on around her.
 She wants to see it all!
 I have to admit, I kind of love this about her, but hate it when she is on her last straw of sleep and starts her scream cry.

 So one time on a trip to get groceries I decided to strap the little one to me with a baby carrier I got from one of my baby showers.
 She fell asleep almost instantly… It looked rather uncomfortable, but it didn’t stop her from zonking out.

 I’ve used a few different carriers before when I didn’t have my K’tan carrier, and getting our little girl into any other carrier isn’t as easy as the K’tan.
-Wraps are always so complicated, and I’m super impatient to go through the whole wrapping process in a hot parking lot when I’m just going into the store to grab something.
+Wraps are always so complicated, and I’m super impatient to go through the whole wrapping process in a hot parking lot when I’m just going to the store to grab something real quick.
 It’s cozy like a wrap just more quick and convenient.

-#6 A Rocking Chair and Excercise Ball to soothe.
+#6 A Rocking Chair and Exercise Ball to soothe.